Lisp-Stat/statistics/README.md

 LH and GWK statistics compute quantiles, CDF, PDF, etc. using routines from CLASP, that in turn are based on algorithms from Numerical Recipes.
 These are known to be accurate to only about four decimal places.
 This is probably accurate enough for many statistical problem, however should you need greater accuracy look at the [distributions](https://github.com/Lisp-Stat/distributions) system.
 The computations there are based on [special-functions](https://github.com/Lisp-Stat/special-functions), which has accuracy around 15 digits.
 Unfortunately documentation of distributions and the 'wrapping' of them here are incomplete, so you'll need to know the pattern, e.g. pdf-gamma, cdf-gamma, etc., which is described in the link above.

 ### Versions
-Because this system is likely to change rapidly, we have adopted a system of versioning propsed in [defpackage+](https://github.com/rpav/defpackage-plus#versioning).
+Because this system is likely to change rapidly, we have adopted a system of versioning proposed in [defpackage+](https://github.com/rpav/defpackage-plus#versioning).
 This is also the system `alexandria` uses where a version number is appended to the API.
 So, `statistics-1` is our current package name.  `statistics-2` will be the next and so on.
 If you don't like these names, you can always change it locally using a [package local nickname](https://lispcookbook.github.io/cl-cookbook/packages.html#package-local-nicknames-pln).

 <!-- GETTING STARTED -->